redhat-beyond/documents/statement-of-work/Beyond08-SOW.md

 4. Student4: Web page
 5. Student5: Documentation files + flake8

-{% alert %}Team information sharing is recommended, it will enable each team mate to maintain all the above aspects.{% endalert %}
+{% rhalert %}Team information sharing is recommended, it will enable each team mate to maintain all the above aspects.{% endrhalert %}

 #### General Guidelines